Dog Vaccinations: What Vaccinations Does My Dachshund Need?

 When our boy Rocky came to us at 8 weeks old, he had started an initial vaccination course while with the breeder, however this differed to the vaccines offered by our vets, so we actually had to restart the course again.
 This meant that we had to keep him inside for an additional couple of weeks before we could start walking him.
 You should always wait until the full course is complete with the initial puppy vaccinations - usually two weeks after the second vaccine - before exposing them to any unvaccinated dogs (or doing so unknowingly out on walks) to ensure that your puppy is fully protected against disease at a time when they are most vulnerable.

-What happens at a vaccination appointment?
+What Happens at a Vaccination Appointment?